F5-proyecto/commit_or_die_BE/README.md

 # Hi Everyone!
 We're the _Commit or Die_ team!

-## This project is an interactive plataform to waken your musical creativity, play, record and share your melodies with the world.
-Get started now and get the music flowwing!
+## Project Description
+We have developed a centralized web platform that functions as a repository for educational resources.
+This platform will allow students to access tutorials, documentation, code samples, and useful links on key technologies such as:
+- Frontend: HTML, CSS, JavaScript, and React.
+- Backend: Java with Spring Boot.
+- Testing: JUnit and Hamcrest to ensure code quality.

 ## Status: DONE 🚀

 ## Requeriments
-Java Development Kit (JDK) 21
+- Java Development Kit (JDK) 21
-Maven (for build management)
+- Maven (for build management)
-JUnit (for testing)
+- JUnit (for testing)
-Mockito (for testing)
+- Mockito (for testing)
-Spring Boot 3.4.3
+- Spring Boot 3.4.3

 ## Our Team
 - [José Romero]()